5 Tips for Mindful Eating During the Super Bowl

 Take your time while eating so you can identify if you’re still hungry.
 “Generally speaking, we say give yourself 20 minutes before taking that second plate,” Townsend says.
 This helps you recognize when you’re feeling full.
 You could also have one plate each quarter to give yourself time to feel how hungry you are and to enjoy food throughout the game.

 Your favorite athletes stay hydrated, so you should, too.
-It’s great to choose low-calorie drinks like water or unsweetened seltzer.
+It’s helpful to choose water or unsweetened seltzer to avoid empty calories.
 If you do have alcohol or a sugar-sweetened beverage, pair it with water for better hydration.